Free and Independent Faction: Final splits

+Legacy

+Post-Faction Factionalism

 Ionescu still held a deputy's seat at Roman in 1884, returning to Chamber for a final term in the October 1888 election, but at Iași.
 His Sincere Liberals continued to exist, absorbing remnants of the Moderate Liberal Party.
 Ionescu was also returning to his anti-Carol stance, objecting to the creation of Crown Estates under Ioan Kalinderu, and defending Tzony when the latter was indicted for lèse-majesté.
 He also proposed limited electoral reform by inducting more peasant voters.
 In early 1889, Ionescu became an unaffiliated deputy, though loosely associated with Panu and Bădărău's Radical Party.
-Ceaur-Aslan, also returned as Iași deputy.
+Ceaur-Aslan also returned as Iași deputy.
 Having campaigned on a left-wing platform that drew votes from the socialists, he turned again to antisemitism by asking for a parliamentary committee to report on the "Jewish Question".

 Ceaur-Aslan and Ionescu mounted the opposition against a Junimist cabinet under Theodor Rosetti, who proposed a limited land reform to calm peasant uprisings in Ilfov County.
 As such, in March 1889 they were the only two of 139 deputies to vote against the law, with Ceaur-Aslan arguing that its land grants would have been insufficient.
 Ionescu asked for a formal inquiry into the revolt—although he also supported the cabinet's focus on a balanced budget.
 By then, Ionescu's own son Eugen had joined Junimeas parliamentary group.
 Alecu Holban also took that road, reemerging as one of Carp's foremost "devotees" in Iași.
 He also joined the Conservative Party—which, after absorbing Vernescu's group, was styled "Liberal-Conservative Party".
 In this capacity, he spoke out against the Iași socialists, identifying them as proxies for the PNL.
 He also backed the Junimist approach to land redistribution.
 This policy was central to his platform for the April 1889 by-election for Roman's 3rd College, which he won by a large margin against the socialist Vasile Morțun.